Christian Walker turns on dad Herschel in spectacular fashion

 Christian, 23, has made a name for himself on social media for his far-right views, and for asking people not to call him “gay”, despite being attracted to men.

-Until last night, Christian was also a public supporter of his dad’s gubernatorial bid in Georgia.
+Until last night, Christian was also a public supporter of his dad’s bid to become the next US Senator from Georgia.

 Related: Christian Walker sobs as he questions his move to Florida